edurant/edurant.github.io/advising/msml.md

 For MSOE undergraduates, this class cannot meet the undergraduate ethics requirement, and the undergraduate ethics requirement cannot meet this MSML requirement.

 Many undergraduate majors allow a choice of ethics class.
-Students in these majors, if intending to pursue the MSML, should consider taking PHL3101 (engineering ethics) or PHL3103 (bioethics), which have almost no overlap with [PHL6001][PHL6001].
-They may also take PHL3102 (AI/digital technology ethics), which has a partial overlap with [PHL6001][PHL6001].
+Students in these majors, if intending to pursue the MSML, should consider taking [PHL3101 Ethics for Professional Managers and Engineers][PHL3101] or [PHL3103 Bioethics][PHL3103], which have almost no overlap with [PHL6001][PHL6001].
+They may also take [PHL3102 Ethics of Digital Technologies and AI][PHL3102], which has a partial overlap with [PHL6001][PHL6001].

 # Course Details